Jobs & Workforce Development

 Energy efficiency is the workhorse of the clean energy economy.
 Prior to COVID-19, the efficiency sector employed nearly 2.4 million workers and was one of the fastest growing in the energy field.
 While the pandemic threatens these gains, we know that smart policies and investments in energy efficiency will be key to getting American workers back on the job.

 Energy efficiency is a labor-intensive industry that stimulates nationwide economic activity and job creation in urban and rural areas alike.
-The nearly 2.4 million efficiency workers estimated in the 2020 U.S. Energy and Employment Report are more than 12 times the number of jobs in the U.S. coal industry and six times that of the wind and solar industries combined.
+The 2.1 million efficiency workers estimated in the 2021 Energy Efficiency Jobs in America report are more than 12 times the number of jobs in the U.S. coal industry and six times that of the wind and solar industries combined.
 Construction and manufacturing accounts for 70% of efficiency jobs, with workers retrofitting buildings and manufacturing high-efficiency equipment including air conditioners, windows, furnaces, and insulation.
-Additionally, eight in 10 efficiency companies are small businesses with fewer than 20 employees, and efficiency jobs can be found in 99.7% of counties in the United States.
+Additionally, eight in 10 efficiency companies are small businesses with fewer than 20 employees, and efficiency jobs can be found in 99.8% of counties in the United States.

 In 2019, energy efficiency employed more than 12 times the number of jobs as the U.S. coal industry and six times that of the wind and solar industries combined.